 4.4.4 In cases of doubt providers should initially approach their operating area for further guidance.

 5. Property eligibility

-5.1.1 Not all properties owned by Registered Providers (ex RSL or local authority) are subject to Social HomeBuy.
+5.1.1 Not all properties owned by Registered Providers are subject to Social HomeBuy.
 Eligible, excluded and exempt properties are set out below.

 5.2 Eligible properties

-5.2.1 Registered Providers (ex RSL or local authority) may offer Social HomeBuy across all their social and affordable rented stock (subject to mandatory exclusions below) or target properties for sale in particular locations, for example, where they wish to introduce tenure mix on an estate.
+5.2.1 Registered Providers may offer Social HomeBuy across all their social and affordable rented stock (subject to the mandatory exclusions below) or target properties for sale in particular locations.
+For example, where they wish to introduce tenure mix on an estate.
 Stock that was not previously grant funded may be included.

 5.2.2 Some properties that would be ineligible for Right to Acquire/Right to Buy may be eligible for Social HomeBuy.
 For examples of properties funded by grant prior to 1997 that are ineligible for Right to Acquire but could be eligible for Social HomeBuy, please refer to sections 1.3.9 and 1.3.10.

 5.3.1 Properties excluded from the Right to Acquire are excluded from Social HomeBuy - for example properties in designated rural areas, in designated protected areas or those let in connection with employment.

 5.4 Exempt properties

 5.4.1 In addition to the mandatory exclusions outlined in 5.3 above (that is properties excluded from Right to Acquire) Registered Providers may consider it appropriate to exempt other categories of properties.
 For examples please see below.